rokbenko/rokbenko/README.md

 Now I'm all in.
 Like, ALL IN.
 I’m not Pieter Levels, Marc Lou, or [insert your favorite indie developer].
 Yet!
 But I started launching apps.
 The identity shift from “community contributor” to “solopreneur” was brutal.
 It’s not easy to lose a crown, whatever the title you got the crown for.
 A crown is a crown.
 But fu€k it!
 I’d rather wear a battle-worn one I earned than a shiny one that got me nowhere.
 I’m building in public now: wins, losses, all of it. 🔥

-If you’re into raw progress over polished bulls#it, connect with me on [LinkedIn](https://www.linkedin.com/in/rokbenko) or follow me on [X](https://www.x.com/rokbenko). 🚀
+If you’re into raw progress over polished bull$hit, connect with me on [LinkedIn](https://www.linkedin.com/in/rokbenko) or follow me on [X](https://www.x.com/rokbenko). 🚀

 Apps: